The Story

 2004

-We started TEXTBOOK in Napa Valley in 2004 with 300 cases of impeccably balanced Cabernet Sauvignon from an Oakville vineyard next door to the iconic Screaming Eagle.
-It garnered superb critical acclaim and an enthusiastic following of wonderful devotees.
-When TEXTBOOK production hit 25,000 cases in 2019 it became too large to manage so I sold it to a respected international wine group.
-I still advise them today.
+We launched TEXTBOOK in Napa with 300 cases of Oakville Cabernet grown next door to Screaming Eagle.
+It was an instant cult favorite.
+By 2019, it had grown to 25,000 cases, too big for a family operation, so I sold it to a respected international group, where I still advise today.

 2021